Signal Mountain murders

-The Signal Mountain murders refers to a widely publicized case in 1988 involving the shootings of Richard Mason, Kenneth Griffith, and Earl Smock near Chattanooga, Tennessee.
+The Signal Mountain murders refers to a widely publicized case in 1988 involving the shootings of Richard Mason, his son in law Kenneth Griffith, and Earl Smock near Chattanooga, Tennessee.

 Missing men

 The three men had been riding the backwoods of Signal Mountain.
 The men were missing and being searched for by their relatives when they did not return home.
 The bodies were found off Big Fork Road near the community of Suck Creek by a resident while their all-terrain vehicles (ATVs) were found down an embankment on the side of Roberts Mill Road.

 Suspect

 The owners of the land were Frank Casteel and his wife, Susie.
 When Frank noticed more and more people intruding on his land he consulted a police officer who advised him to keep a logbook of everyone he witnessed.
 Multiple witnesses would later recall Frank making statements to them about his frustrations with trespassers, saying “he would kill if he had to.”
 The men were later found dead and Casteel was a prime suspect.
-A witness later reported seeing Susie washing blood out of the couples Jeep.
+A witness later reported seeing Susie washing blood out of the couple's Jeep.
 Larry Sneed had taken possession of the logbook in 1988.